digime/digime-sdk-android/docs/Error Handling.md

 // How many times a request should be retried before ultimately failing. var maxRetryCount: Int = 5
 ```
-You can also see the defaults assigned to each property above, should you not explicitly override this.
+You can also see the defaults assigned to each property above, should you need to explicitly override this.

 ## Troubleshooting Common Issues